wpix/swnsa/content/essay/about-swimming-alone.md

 **A Pizza Place**

 When I was an undergrad, I lived in the dormitory and shared a room with three awesome girls.
-One of them once worked part-time in a local pizza place where it offers those small cute delicious pizzas with various topping options.
+One of them once worked part-time in a local pizza place where it offered those small cute delicious pizzas with various topping options.

-(Speaking of pizza toppings, I think Chinese-style pizza comes with way more choices than US-style.
+(Speaking of pizza toppings, I think Chinese-style pizza comes with way more choices than US ones.
 We have fruit pizzas like pineapple, banana, and durian.
 We even have chocolate pizza.
 You get the idea.)

-The slogan of that pizza place says: never swimming alone.
+The slogan of that pizza place says: Never Swimming Alone.
 I've always found it interesting but cannot tell you exactly why.
 It's just weirdly cute.
 <br/>

 **A Football Club**

-It was also during the undergrad, sophomore year, I started dating my boyfriend (who still is).
+It was also during the undergrad, sophomore year, I started dating my ex-boyfriend.
 He is a huge fan of the Liverpool Football Club.
-Ive never heard of Liverpool before, or I should say I’ve never heard of 99% of the football clubs in the world, even now.
+I've never heard of Liverpool before, or I should say I’ve never heard of 99% of the football clubs, even now.
 One day he posted a photo on Weibo.
 It was a gate with the decorative letters on the top that reads "You’ll Never Walk Alone," and it turned out to be the gate of the Liverpool Stadium.

 I could hardly make the connection between this sentence and the football club.
 “You’ll never walk alone" is such a romantic commitment while even the idea of Liverpool seems too manly, too massive.
 Nevertheless, I like this statement.
 A lot.
 <br/>

 **A Pink Floyd's Song**

 Last summer, when I was in a conference, a friend shared his favorite song with me.
 Pink Floyd’s _Wish You Were Here_.
-I guess it is a famous song, but again, I just never had had the chance to know it.
 The lyric says:

 > How I wish, how I wish you were here <br/>
 > We're just two lost souls swimming in a fishbowl

 I immediately fell in love with this song, and had some (maybe too much) thoughts about it.
-In the beginning, I was sad as it sings I wish you “were” here.
-In fact, you are not.
+In the beginning, I was sad as it sings I wish you “were” here, meaning in fact you are not.
 So I am the only lost soul swimming in this fishbowl.
-Then probably two-month after, I suddenly had this idea that “thank goodness you are not here.”
+Probably two-month after, I suddenly had this idea that “thank goodness you are not here.”
 It is such a relief knowing that only I got trapped, only I will swim alone, but you are all free.

 _I wish you were here, and I am glad that you are not._